-Section 32.6, Structural Design, provides structural design criteria and procedures, and horizontal clearance requirements.
 Under normal conditions sound barriers shall not exceed the following heights:

-- 1. For sound barriers at the right of way line or outside the clear zone use a maximum height of 22 feet. - 2.
-For sound barriers on bridge and wall structures use a maximum height of 8 feet. - 3.
-For sound barriers at the shoulder point, mounted on embankments only, use a maximum height of 14 feet.
+- 1. For ground mounted sound barriers use a maximum height of 22 feet.
+Sound barriers within the clear zone require shielding. - 2.
+For sound barriers on bridge and wall structures use a maximum height of 8 feet unless a taller barrier is specifically approved in writing by the State Structures Design Engineer. - 3.
+For ground mounted Traffic Railing/Sound Barrier combinations use a maximum height of 14 feet.

-Use of barrier heights greater than these shall require a Design Variation.
-Justification for a variation should include, as a minimum, a description of site conditions requiring the increased height and a comparison to the standard height of both insertion loss and cost per benefited receiver.
+Use of barrier heights greater than these shall require a Design Variation and project specific designs.
+Justification for a Design Variation should include, as a minimum, a description of site conditions requiring the increased height and a comparison to the standard height of both insertion loss and cost per benefited receiver.

-The designer should provide analytical results to the Department project manager evaluating barrier heights necessary to achieve minimum, desired and optimum insertion loss.
-The optimum barrier height should be most cost effective in consideration of noise reduction benefits per unit cost of the barrier.
+The designer should provide analytical results to the Department project manager evaluating barrier heights necessary to achieve minimum, desired and optimum The optimum barrier height should be most cost effective in insertion loss. consideration of noise reduction benefits per unit cost of the barrier.
 An evaluation matrix is suited to this type of comparative analysis.
 The evaluation matrix should consider an appropriate range of sound barrier configurations (height, length and roadway offset) that provide the desirable insertion loss (10 dBA) per impacted receiver and the minimum insertion loss (5 dBA) per impacted receiver.
 The number of benefited receivers should be identified and the cost per benefited receiver calculated for each configuration evaluated.
 If a sound barrier configuration can provide the desirable insertion loss (10 dBA) at a reasonable cost (less than \$42,000 per benefited receiver), then it should be provided.
 If this is not achievable, the designer should select a sound barrier configuration that optimizes insertion loss per impacted receiver and cost per benefited receiver.
 The designer should always provide a recommendation with the evaluation.
 The designer should also coordinate with the District Structures Design Office to ensure that the sound barrier design meets appropriate structural design standards and that construction is feasible and achievable.